Financials at your fingertips: Crafting the request

 Dear [Counterparty Name],

-We kindly as you to send us the requested information by [insert date, typically two to three weeks from the date of the email].
+We kindly ask that you submit the requested documents by [insert date, typically two to three weeks from today].

 Best regards,